GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Task Execution

-In contrast to the pronounced differences in execution performance across models, the fidelity gap among different privacy protection methods remains relatively small.
-Random blocking achieves the best fidelity in Android tasks, while mosaic masking is more effective in PC tasks, indicating that partial preservation of visual contours can support downstream planning.
-However, text replacement consistently results in the lowest fidelity on both platforms.
-This outcome stems from the inherent bias of the LLM-as-Judge evaluation, which frequently interprets replaced content as semantically inconsistent, even when functional information is retained.
-Methods that enforce stronger semantic alignment during replacement may substantially improve its fidelity on GUIGuard-Bench.
+In contrast to the pronounced differences across model families, the fidelity gap among different privacy protection methods remains relatively small.
+Random blocking achieves the best fidelity in Android tasks, while mosaic masking is more effective in PC tasks.
+Text replacement consistently results in the lowest fidelity on both platforms.